Hydrolates in natural cosmetics

 Back 12.
 05. 2025

-Gentle care from plants in the form of floral waters as the basis for your formulations
+Gentle care from plants in the form of floral waters as the base of your formulations

-What are hydrolates (floral waters) and how are they made?
+What are hydrolats (floral waters) and how are they produced?

-Hydrolates, also known as floral waters, are by-products of the distillation of plants to extract essential oils.
-In this process, the plant material (flowers, leaves, stems or fruits) is exposed to water vapour.
-The steam extracts the aromatic and active substances, which, when cooled, are transformed into two parts: the essential oil and the aqueous condensate, which we call the hydrolate.
+Hydrolats, also known as floral waters, are by-products of the distillation of plants for the purpose of obtaining essential oils.
+In this process, the plant material (flowers, leaves, stems or fruits) is exposed to steam.
+The steam extracts aromatic and active substances which, after cooling, separate into two parts: essential oil and a watery condensate, which we call a hydrolat.

-The hydrolates contain trace amounts of essential oils and soluble plant substances.
-This gives them gentle but effective properties and makes them suitable for sensitive or children's skin.
+Hydrolats contain trace amounts of essential oils and water-soluble plant substances.
+Thanks to this, they have gentle but effective properties and are also suitable for sensitive or children’s skin.

-Use of hydrolates in natural cosmetics and cleansing products
+Use of hydrolats in natural cosmetics and cleaning products

-Hydrolates are extremely versatile and find application in many types of products:
+Hydrolats are extremely versatile and are used in many types of products:

-The best known hydrolates and their benefits for the skin
+The best-known hydrolats and their benefits for the skin

 Rose water

-Rose flower water is a classic in skin care.
-It soothes, tones, reduces redness and gives skin a fresh glow.
-It will enchant you with its characteristic floral fragrance.
+Rose floral water is a classic in skin care.
+It soothes, tones, reduces redness and gives the skin a fresh radiance.
+Its characteristic floral scent will enchant you.

 Lavender hydrolat

-has an antibacterial and regenerating effect, ideal for problematic skin or after sun exposure.
-The soothing scent of lavender floral lotion induces a relaxing feeling.
+has antibacterial and regenerating effects, ideal for problem skin or after sun exposure.
+The soothing scent of lavender floral water creates a relaxing feeling.

-Chamomile extremely gentle hydrolate for sensitive and baby skin, relieves itching and promotes skin regeneration.
+Chamomile is an exceptionally gentle hydrolat for sensitive and children’s skin, it relieves itching and supports skin regeneration.

 Rosemary water

-Rosemary stimulates the skin, suitable for oily and acne-prone skin, promotes blood circulation.
+Rosemary stimulates the skin, is suitable for oily and acne-prone skin, and promotes circulation.
 Rosemary water is very popular in hair care.

-Neroli is a luxurious floral hydrolate for mature skin, bringing refreshment and a subtle citrus note.
+Neroli is a luxurious floral hydrolat for mature skin, bringing refreshment and a subtle citrus note.

 OUR TIP:

-Get inspired by the use of floral waters in beauty and explore the tutorials on our blog.
+Get inspired by the use of floral waters in cosmetics and explore the tutorials on our blog.

-Hydrolates are a great starting step to making your own natural cosmetics.
-Choose yours and discover the power of plants in their finest form.
+Hydrolats are a great first step towards making your own natural cosmetics.
+Choose yours and discover the power of plants in their gentlest form.